Azure/azure-powershell/src/ConnectedMachine/readme.md

         },
         "settings": {
           "type": "object",
+          "additionalProperties": true,
           "description": "Json formatted public settings for the extension."
         },
         "protectedSettings": {
           "type": "object",
+          "additionalProperties": true,
           "description": "The extension can contain either protectedSettings or protectedSettingsFromKeyVault or no protected settings at all."
+        }
+      }
+  - from: swagger-document
+    where: $.definitions.MachineExtensionProperties.properties
+    transform: >-
+      return {
+        "forceUpdateTag": {
+          "type": "string",
+          "description": "How the extension handler should be forced to update even if the extension configuration has not changed."
+        },
+        "publisher": {
+          "type": "string",
+          "description": "The name of the extension handler publisher."
+        },
+        "type": {
+          "type": "string",
+          "description": "Specifies the type of the extension; an example is \"CustomScriptExtension\"."
+        },
+        "typeHandlerVersion": {
+          "type": "string",
+          "description": "Specifies the version of the script handler."
+        },
+        "enableAutomaticUpgrade": {
+          "type": "boolean",
+          "description": "Indicates whether the extension should be automatically upgraded by the platform if there is a newer version available."
+        },
+        "autoUpgradeMinorVersion": {
+          "type": "boolean",
+          "description": "Indicates whether the extension should use a newer minor version if one is available at deployment time.
+Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true."
+        },
+        "settings": {
+          "type": "object",
+          "additionalProperties": true,
+          "description": "Json formatted public settings for the extension."
+        },
+        "protectedSettings": {
+          "type": "object",
+          "additionalProperties": true,
+          "description": "The extension can contain either protectedSettings or protectedSettingsFromKeyVault or no protected settings at all."
+        },
+        "provisioningState": {
+          "readOnly": true,
+          "type": "string",
+          "description": "The provisioning state, which only appears in the response."
+        },
+        "instanceView": {
+          "$ref": "#/definitions/MachineExtensionInstanceView",
+          "description": "The machine extension instance view."
         }
       }

   # GetViaIdentity isn't useful until Azure PowerShell supports piping of different subjects
   - where:
       verb: Get